karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`bhīṣaṇa-bhairava-śakti-mayo‘smi |4|`</span>

 <span class="center-text">translation:—</span>
-O Thou who art the Destroyer of Death, turn not Thy wrathful and fearsome gaze upon me, for I am ever immersed in the worship of Lord Siva.
+<span class="center-text">O Thou who art the Destroyer of Death, turn not Thy wrathful and fearsome gaze upon me, for I am ever immersed in the worship of Lord Siva.
 Through unwavering devotion, ceaseless meditation, and profound contemplation, I have become steadfast of heart and bold of spirit, united with the dreadsome power of Bhairava.
-Thus, Thy fearsome and terrible visage hath no power to harm me.
+Thus, Thy fearsome and terrible visage hath no power to harm me.</span>

 <span class="center-text">`इत्थमुपोढ़भवन्मयसंवि-`</span>